Basil Hiley: Mind and matter

 In this context, Hiley spoke of his aim of finding "an algebraic description of those aspects of this implicate order where mind and matter have their origins".

 Hiley also worked with biologist Brian Goodwin on a process view of biological life, with an alternate view on Darwinism.

-Prizes
+Honors and awards

-Hiley received the Majorana Prize "Best person in physics" in 2012.
+Hiley received the Majorana Prize by the Electronic Journal of Theoretical Physics for "Best person in physics" in 2012.